Atiyeh-Ghorbani-1000/Diagnostic-Analysis-of-Breast-Cancer-using-Machine-Learning-Algorithms/README.md

 Wisconsin Diagnostic Breast Cancer (WDBC) dataset obtained by the university of Wisconsin Hospital is used to classify tumors as benign or malignant.

-For further data and to review the code you can click on the below link :
+For further data and to review the code you can see the head of the projects on the below link :

 https://github.com/Alireza-Rahimi-3000/Diagnostic-Analysis-of-Breast-Cancer-using-Machine-Learning-Algorithms